 Within a few years, he began performing in Atlanta, where he caught the eye of fellow showman Billy Wright.
 Wright put Little Richard in touch with his manager, Zenas Sears, who helped him get a recording contract with RCA Victor.
 His first single, “Every Hour,” was a hit in Georgia, but he left RCA in 1952 after failing to chart elsewhere, then fell into poverty.

-Little Richard’s big break came in 1955, when he was signed to Specialty Records and recorded a risqué song about sex.
+Little Richard’s big break in Hollywood came in 1955, when he was signed to Specialty Records and recorded a risqué hit song about sex.
 It was rewritten to make it more radio-friendly, dubbed “Tutti Frutti,” released in November, and hit No. 2 on the R&B charts.
 Little Richard’s follow-up single, “Long Tall Sally,” reached No. 1.
 Both songs also charted in the United Kingdom and sold a million copies.
-By late 1956, he was wealthy, with nine U.S. hits to his name.
+By late 1956, he was wealthy from his now popular music, with nine U.S. hits to his name.

 However, he never forgot his childhood dream of joining the church.
-In 1957, he left the music business to enroll in Oakwood Theological College in Huntsville, Ala., with the goal of becoming a minister.
+In 1957, he left the music business to enroll in Oakwood Theological College in Huntsville, Alabama, with the goal of becoming a minister.
 Then, the British Invasion — where U.K. bands such as the Beatles, the Rolling Stones, the Animals, the Hollies, and the Yardbirds charted hit after hit in America — lured Little Richard back to rock and roll.
 (He did eventually earn his BA in Theological Studies and become a Seventh Day Adventist minister.)
+He also came out with “Good Golly Miss Molly” in 1958, driven by gospel music-influences with a pumping piano and strong vocals with sexually charged lyrics.

 Little Richard married Ernestine Harvin in July 1959.
 Three years later, they adopted a 1-year-old boy, Danny Jones, the son of a church friend who passed away.
 The couple divorced in 1963.
 It was Little Richard’s only marriage.